eformat/docker-eap-angular/README.md

 This Docker file is based around EAP 6.4 although EAP 7 has been tested and works well.
 To use EAP 7 just update the ARG parameters in the Dockefile or pass the build-arguments for your instance

+2. You also need to add RHN_USER and RHN_PASSWORD ARGs to the Dockerfile so that the RHEL7 image can subscribe to subscription manager

 Build and Deploy hola locally
 -----------------------------